If you do not see this Tour scheduled when you want to book it, contact us

-With a completely different route, Subway Art Tour Four continues our journey through the museum at the core of the Big Apple.
-The Tour moves from Downtown’s Financial District uptown to Harlem, with one stop in the Bronx.
-We travel back in time to the 1990s, appreciating the art at 10 subway stations.
-All the art specifically created for the New York City subway that is included on this fourth route dates from the last decade of the 20th century; and one station features stunning historic art from a 1913 hotel.
+Following a completely different route than the other three Tours in the this series, Subway Art Tour Four continues our journey through the museum at the core of the Big Apple.
+The Tour moves from Downtown Manhattan’s Financial District uptown to Harlem.
+Site-specific art created for nine of the 10 subway stations included on this route dates from the 1990s; the 10th station features stunning historic art from a 1913 hotel.
 Take the Tour; Know More!

 The first subway train set off in 1904 from City Hall; some of what we will see dates from those early years.
 From that time to the present, art has been a part of New York’s subway system.
 In the subway’s early years the art mainly was directional and identifying mosaics.
 Because of their durability tile mosaics, in the early 20th century, as well has in the 21st century, have been the preferred medium for works of art.